project-codeflare/codeflare-sdk/README.md

 ## Release Instructions

+### Automated Releases

+It is possible to use the Release Github workflow to do the release.
+This is generally the process we follow for releases

+### Manual Releases

 The following instructions apply when doing release manually.
+This may be required in instances where the automation is failing.

 * Check and update the version in "pyproject.toml" file.
 * Generate new documentation.